trytouca/trytouca/docs/docs/cli/Readme.md

 # Touca CLI

-Touca CLI helps you run tests, submit your test results to the Touca server, and manage your local binary archives.
+Touca CLI helps you run tests, manage your local test results and submit them to the Touca server.

 ## Installing